-- To provide a supportive, equitable learning environment that encourages all students to engage in dual enrollment courses. - To promote the benefits to students for dual enrollment completion toward: - Early Start on College Degrees and Certificates - Entrance and Advancement into Military Specialities - Stronger Employment and Career Opportunities - To remove financial and academic barriers for accessing college credit. - To develop partnerships with parents, businesses, higher education institutions and government organizations to provide greater resources for all students.
+- To provide a supportive, equitable learning environment that encourages all students to engage in dual enrollment courses. - To promote the benefits to students for dual enrollment completion toward: - Early Start on College Degrees and Certificates - o Entrance and Advancement into Military Specialities - Stronger Employment and Career Opportunities - To remove financial and academic barriers for accessing college credit. - To develop partnerships with parents, businesses, higher education institutions and government organizations to provide greater resources for all students.

-Dual Enrollment (DE) Course Designations:
+DUAL ENROLLMENT (DE) COURSE DESIGNATIONS:

 The Vermont Agency of Education (AOE) has established a number of programs through which Vermont high school students can earn both high school and college credit for certain courses they take while in high school.
-These "Dual Enrollment" (DE) courses can be completed on the BUHS campus, in the Windham Regional Career Center (WRCC) or through courses offered directly by a qualified Vermont Partner College either in-person or online.
+These "Dual Enrollment" (DE) courses can be completed on the BUHS campus, in the Windham Regional Career Center (WRCC) or through courses offered directly by a qualified Vermont Partner College- either in-person or online.
 For a list of eligible AOE Partner Colleges please visit: https://education.vermont.gov/dual-enrollment

-- Courses taught at BUHS by BUHS faculty are "Concurrent" DE courses.
-They are designated in the Programs of Study and BUHS transcript with an after the course title. - Courses taught at WRCC by WRCC faculty are "Fast Forward" DE courses.
+- "Concurrent" DE courses are courses taught at BUHS by BUHS faculty.
+They are designated in the Programs of Study and on BUHS transcripts with an after the course title. - "Fast Forward" DE courses are courses taught at WRCC by WRCC faculty.
 They are also designated with an in the program of studies and on student transcripts. - Courses taught by College Faculty at the Partner College, either online or on the college campus are entitled, simply, Dual Enrollment courses.
-These courses are designated by a + symbol in the program of studies and on student transcripts..
+These courses are designated by a + symbol in the program of studies and on student transcripts.